 Now, it's not that this experience made Rahne afraid of clowns (which kind of makes the whole set-up over the top).
 Her problem boils down to "if even carnivals can be taken over by Skrulls, is there any hope for innocence in the world?".
 And Cable's response is basically a pretty hilarious, "Well, no. There isn't."
 But then he goes on to tell Rahne to go ahead and hold on to her innocence, even as an evil Skrull-mouse lurks nearby.

 What a silly, goofy story.
 I mean you'd think that taking a break from Rob Liefeld would be a good thing.
 But at least the Liefeld book wasn't treating the characters like little children and giving them kiddie plots.
-I know Louise Simonson didn't write this issue, but reportedly the pull between her and Liefeld was about whether the New Mutants would be struggling with their adolescent identity or if they'd grown up enough by now (it is issue #92, after all) that they'd taking on a more active role as a modern version of the X-Men.
+I know Louise Simonson didn't write this issue, but reportedly the pull between her and Liefeld was about whether the New Mutants would be struggling with their adolescent identity or if they'd grown up enough by now (it is issue #92, after all) that they'd take on a more active role as a modern version of the X-Men.
 A story about a Corrupt Carnival and Rahne's loss of innocence fits squarely in the former category.
 Again, not saying Simonson wouldn't have done it better.
 But as a basic status for the characters, it was time to move on from stuff like this.
 If anything, and i know i'm way over-analyzing a fill-in at this point, it's a shame that what was taken from the popularity of Liefeld was the superficial and terrible art style instead of the status quo change.

 Oh, here's your Rob Liefeld fix.